Identity Theft Crimes in Florida

 Under Florida Statute § 812.081, it is a crime for any person who, with intent to deprive or withhold from the owner thereof the control of a trade secret or with intent to appropriate to his/her own use or the use of another, steals an article representing a trade secret, or without authority makes a copy.

-The term “trade secret” is defined as the whole or any portion or phase of any formula, pattern, device, combination of devices, or compilation of in formation which is for use, or is used, in the operation of a business and which provides the business an advantage or an opportunity to obtain an advantage over those who do not know it or use it.
-Examples of a trade secret can include any scientific, technical, or commercial information including any design, process, procedure, list of suppliers, list of customers, business code or improvement thereof.
+The term “trade secret” is defined as the whole or any portion or phase of any formula, pattern, device, combination of devices, or compilation of information that is for use, or is used, in the operation of a business and which provides the business an advantage or an opportunity to obtain an advantage over those who do not know it or use it.
+Examples of a trade secret can include any scientific, technical, or commercial information, including any design, process, procedure, list of suppliers, list of customers, business code, or improvement thereof.

 Uttering a Forged Instrument:

-Under Florida § 831.02 or 831.09, the crime of uttering a forged instrument involves passing and/or presenting of an official document or payment instrument which is counterfeit, having been altered or having a signature that has been forged, in the attempt or actual receipt of money, merchandise or services.
+Under Florida § 831.02 or 831.09, the crime of uttering a forged instrument involves passing and/or presenting an official document or payment instrument that is counterfeit, altered, or has a forged signature in the attempt or actual receipt of money, merchandise, or services.

 Forgery:

-Under Florida Statute § 831.01, the crime of forgery involve falsely making or counterfeiting, alterning or forging an official public record, document or payment instrument, with intent to injure or to defraud another.
+Under Florida Statute § 831.01, the crime of forgery involves falsely making or counterfeiting, altering, or forging an official public record, document, or payment instrument with intent to injure or defraud another.

 Forgery of a Credit Card: